awhicks/CS-3704-S23/_lab/team03.md

 4. Name your project team03-f22-6pm-3 (substitue your team name)

 5. Then, share your project with your team.
-You don't need to share it one person at a time.
+You don't need to share it one person at a time; you can just share it with the team name (e.g. `f22-5pm-3`) and give them `Admin` access.

 </details>